JiriSlof/KnowledgeBase/MS SQL Server.md

 - Server + CAL

 > [!IMPORTANT]
-> Microsoft SQL Server Express and Microsoft SQL Server Developer are free to use without license requirement.
-The Developer edition are restricted to the development / testing environment usage.
+> *Microsoft SQL Server Express and Microsoft SQL Server Developer are free to use without license requirement.
+> <br>The Developer edition are restricted to the development / testing environment usage.*

 ## License unit restriction
 TBD